 But the sisters' focus this time has targeted both political candidates and what is missing from their campaign messages and debate.

-“I’m still waiting for a real debate about the poor,” Dominican Sister of Peace Judy Morris, told the crowd.
-Morris, director of justice programs for her Columbus based community, remarked on the appropriateness of the bus coming to a college campus.
-“We are students as long as we live, and we are impelled to learn about and to be rooted in the Gospel tradition.
-Jesus was not executed for saying prayers.”
+"I'm still waiting for a real debate about the poor," Sr. Judy Morris told the crowd.
+Morris, a Dominican Sister of Peace and director of justice programs for her Columbus based community, remarked on the appropriateness of the bus coming to a college campus.
+"We are students as long as we live, and we are impelled to learn about and to be rooted in the Gospel tradition.
+Jesus was not executed for saying prayers."
 He had both feet planted in his work with the poor, she said.

 "If we are rooted in the Gospel tradition, we need to ask what will happen to senior citizens if Meals on Wheels is cut?
 What about the students here?
 What will happen to their Pell grants?
 What about health care for all people?
 There are currently 27 million people without health care."